EEG (Electroencephalography): The Complete Pocket Guide

 Neural activation and electrical fields

-Neurons typically consist of a cell body and one or more dendrites which all end at synapses.
+Neurons typically consist of a cell body and one or more axons which all end at synapses.
 Synapses act as gateways of inhibitory or excitatory activity between neurons.
-This means that synapses propagate information impulses across neurons (excitatory) or prevent the passage of information from one neuron to the next (inhibitory).
+This means that synapses propagate (“fires”) information impulses across neurons that either increases the chance of the subsequent neuron signaling (excitatory) or decreases the chance of the subsequent neuron signaling (inhibitory).

-The synaptic transmission is triggered by the release of neurotransmitters (dopamine, epinephrine, acetylcholine, etc.), which causes a voltage change across the cell membrane.
-In other words: Any synaptic activity generates a subtle electrical field, which is also called postsynaptic potential (post = behind).
+Synaptic transmission triggers the release of neurotransmitters (dopamine, epinephrine, acetylcholine, etc), which can cause a voltage change across the cell membrane.
+Synaptic activity often generates a subtle electrical field, which is also called a postsynaptic potential (post = behind).
 Postsynaptic potentials typically last tens to hundreds of milliseconds.